Are micro weddings here to stay?

 What should you wear for your micro wedding?

 A micro wedding can be just as formal as a larger wedding, or much less so.
 It’s completely up to the bride and groom to decide on what they wear.
 Because a wedding on such a small scale is already an alternative choice, the couple should feel free to call the shots on the dress code.

 Where can you learn about vendors?

 To check out the most intimate, unique wedding vendors for a micro wedding, we recommend tagvenue.com as a great place to start searching.
-A couple of our favourite, dreamy wedding venues in the UK are:
+A couple of our favourite, venues for a dreamy London micro wedding are:

 The Ned Hotel

 Close to our showroom in the City, The Ned is a perfect place to have a small, micro wedding.
 As the entire venue is so large and contains a hotel, gym, spa and different restaurants, you can stay there your entire wedding weekend!